 7. Conduct original research.

-Best for: When you want to focus on lead generation, backlinks, and positioning your brand as an authority on a specific topic
+Best for: When you want to focus on lead generation, backlinks, and position your brand as an authority on a specific topic.

 Real-life example: 2024 B2B SaaS SEO Performance Report from Stratabeat

-Earlier this year, marketing agency Stratabeat knew it wanted to generate leads and help its clients, so it used the website content idea of original research to do just that.
+In early 2024, marketing agency Stratabeat knew it wanted to generate leads and help its clients, so it used the website content idea of original research to do that.

 Relying on an in-house team, Stratabeat analyzed 300 B2B SaaS websites and over 15,000 data points to publish a report identifying what's effective in B2B SaaS SEO today.